← Back to Learning Center

 Why Some Companies Charge $2 to $3/Watt

-Installers in the $2.00-$3.00 per watt for residential ($1.50-$2.50 for commercial) range are typically local companies with lean operations, experienced crews, and efficient processes.
-They achieve competitive pricing through:
+Installers in the $2.00 to $3.00 per watt residential range ($1.50 to $2.50 commercial) are typically local companies with lean operations, experienced crews, and efficient processes:

 • Low overhead: Small teams, minimal office space, and low marketing budgets keep fixed costs down.